CASP Volunteer Guide

 They must apply for asylum within one year of their date of arrival into the U.S.

-In our everyday contacts with our asylum-seeking guests, we often enter situations that necessitate understanding our guests and following clear standards of behavior and protocol.
-Please read the following description of some of the issues you might need to deal with as a volunteer working with asylum seekers, including trauma, safety, and acculturation.
-Following that is a section regarding volunteer conduct and our policies on driving, background checks, reimbursement, and sexual harassment and abuse.
+In everyday contact with clients, we sometimes encounter situations that necessitate understanding of clients and following clear standards of behavior and protocol.
+Please read the following descriptions of some common themes and policies for volunteers.
+Following that is a section on publicity, confidentiality, and background checks, and a contract detailing CASP policies on volunteer conduct, driving, and sexual harassment and abuse.

 Volunteer Policies